 What does it really take to leave behind a successful corporate career and become a full-time artist in Paris?

-In this episode of La Vie Creative, I sat down with painter and illustrator Rebecca McKay to discuss creativity, courage, artistic identity, and what it’s actually like to build a career as a professional artist in France.
+In this episode of La Vie Creative, I sat down with painter and illustrator Rebekah MacKay to discuss creativity, courage, artistic identity, and what it’s actually like to build a career as a professional artist in France.

 Following a Childhood Dream

-Unlike many creatives who discover their passion later in life, Rebecca knew she wanted to be an artist from the age of five.
+Unlike many creatives who discover their passion later in life, Rebekah knew she wanted to be an artist from the age of five.

 She still laughs about childhood videos where she proudly announced she wanted to be an “artist”—or as she pronounced it then, an “outist.”